 Direction

 Walk a few steps from the town hall in the direction of the Main.
-The ramp at the Fontana ice cream parlour will take you to the Old Main Bridge.
-Here you can enjoy a bridge pint and the view of the river and many of the city's sights, and not just on warm summer evenings.
+The ramp at the Fontana ice cream parlour leads to the Old Main Bridge.
+Here you can enjoy a bridge pint, the view of the river and many of the city's sights, and not just on warm summer evenings.
 First and foremost, of course, the Marienberg Fortress, which towers a hundred metres above the city.

 From the old Marienbrücke bridge, head towards the cathedral.
 Around 300 metres long, Domstraße was a market square in the Middle Ages and is now a busy shopping street.